jsmolka/jsmolka.github.io/content/eggvance/progress-6.md

 - 0x134+8 during IRQ
 - 0x13C+8 after IRQ

-In the case of our dereferenced null pointer, we've just returned from an SWI.
+In the case of our dereferenced null pointer, we've just returned from a SWI.
 The code for this in the original BIOS looks like the following:

 ```armv4t
 movs      pc, lr          ; addr: 00000188  data: E1B0F00E